Mushroom-Ano/Mushroom-Ano/README.md

-# yo
+# yo!

 Software Engineer ;)
 I’m passionate about **creating innovative software solutions**, exploring **AI applications**, and developing **immersive games**.

 ---

-## 🧠 About Me
+## About Me
-- 🎓 Currently pursuing BSc Computer Science (Artificial Intelligence)
+-
-- 💡 Interested in AI-driven creativity, procedural generation, and gameplay mechanics
+- Interested in AI-driven creativity, procedural generation, and gameplay mechanics
-- 🧩 Always learning new technologies and experimenting with interactive systems
+- Always learning new technologies and experimenting with interactive systems
+- Love Video Games ;) (Have around 600 on steam!)

 ---